 Anyway, after a very welcome and unexpectedly smooth trip to the UK at the start of August, we banked on the Phuket Sandbox to get back to Thailand.

 We are likely in quite an unusual position of now having come into Thailand via the Thai ASQ scheme and now the Phuket Sandbox.
 Whilst our ASQ stay was at the beginning of Thailand’s programmes to allow people to arrive from abroad, it was quite a difficult and convoluted process.

-So on this round, we went into our Phiket Sandbox application with a little trepidation.
+So, with fresh memories of endless paperwork front of mind, we went into our Phiket Sandbox application with a little trepidation.
 Thankfully, getting into Thailand via the Phuket Sandbox was – for us at least – straightforward.
 Here’s how the process went.

 Getting into the Phuket Sandbox

 There are just a couple of steps for the Phuket Sandbox and all of your registration is done online through the website https://coethailand.mfa.go.th/